kwon37xi/replication-datasource/README.md

 This has features of LazyConnectionDataSourceProxy and support database replication(master/slave | read/write) routing.

 This also does not depend on Spring framework.
-So you can use this code with any Java application.
+So you can use this code with any Java applications.
-But you have to remember to call connection.setReadOnly(true|false) for replication before executing statements.
+But you have to remember to call `connection.setReadOnly(true|false)` for replication before executing statements.
-And You cannot reuse the connection for difference readOnly status.
+And You cannot reuse the connection for different readOnly status, you have close and get again another connection for new statement.

 ```java
 @Bean